bpmasters/bpmasters.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>I'm currently a Master's student at the University of Waterloo studying speech, communication, and hearing in the department of Systems Design Engineering.
-My research focuses on assessing listening effort in interactive conversation by introducing difficulty in the form of modulation of the acoustic channel.
-During this time, I am further developing my skills in signal processing, by developing real-time audio processing systems, and gaining experience in the research process.
-I am also involved in a collaborative research project with an external group relating to using physiological metrics, such as pupil dilation, to assess listening effort in conversation.</p>
+My research focuses on timing of turn-taking in conversation and prediction thereof.
+During this time, I am further developing my skills in signal processing by developing real-time audio processing systems, and gaining experience in the research process.
+I am also involved in a collaborative research project with an external group relating to evaluating how some physiological and behavioral metrics change around turn-taking in conversation.</p>

 <p>I completed a Bachelor of Science in Acoustical Engineering from Purdue University in 2022.
-During my undergraduate studies, I worked as an Acoustic Engineer Intern at both Starkey Hearing Technologies, a major global hearing aid manufacturer, and Bose Corporation, a widely recognized audio technology company.
-I also worked as a research assistant in the Department of Speech, Language, and Hearing Science with Dr. Joshua Alexander.</p>
+During my undergraduate studies, I worked as an Acoustic Engineer Intern at both Starkey Hearing Technologiesand Bose Corporation.
+I also worked as a research assistant in the Department of Speech, Language, and Hearing Science's Experimental Amplification Research (EAR) Lab.</p>

 <p>My experience is displayed in more detail in my resume below.</p>